 It presents a series of practical, policy-focused recommendations for intervention and change.

 Insight and recommendations

 This Cumberland Lodge Report marks the culmination of a 12-month project to explore the legacy of difficult histories in relation to contemporary identities and forms of belonging.
 It draws on wisdom and experience from academics, educationalists, museum curators, NGO representatives, policymakers and young people from across the UK.

 Our report summaries key themes and best-practice recommendations that emerged from our independent research and a roundtable conference at Cumberland Lodge in February 2019.
 These ideas were reviewed and refined at an expert consultation we convened with conference representatives and further specialists, in June 2019.

 The launch will begin with short introductions from invited specialists, to highlight its key themes and recommendations.
+Our guest panelists are:

 - Professor Martin Daunton FBA - Emeritus Professor of Economic History, University of Cambridge

 - Dr Ellen McAdam - Director, Birmingham Museums Trust

 After our panel discussions, there will be a drinks reception and the chance to mingle with fellow guests and contributors to the report.